offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### OFFEN_SERVER_SSLCERTIFICATE
 {: .no_toc }

-In case you own a SSL certificate that is valid for the domain you are planning to serve your Offen instance from, you can pass the location of the certificate file using this variable.
+In case you own a SSL certificate that is valid for the domain you are planning to serve your Offen Fair Web Analytics instance from, you can pass the location of the certificate file using this variable.
 It also requires `OFFEN_SERVER_SSLKEY` to be set.

 ### OFFEN_SERVER_SSLKEY
 {: .no_toc }

-In case you own a SSL certificate that is valid for the domain you are planning to serve your Offen instance from, you can pass the location of the key file using this variable.
+In case you own a SSL certificate that is valid for the domain you are planning to serve your Offen Fair Web Analytics instance from, you can pass the location of the key file using this variable.
 It also requires `OFFEN_SERVER_SSLCERTIFICATE` to be set.

 ### OFFEN_SERVER_AUTOTLS
 {: .no_toc }

-In case you want Offen to automatically request a free SSL certificate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve Offen from.
+In case you want Offen Fair Web Analytics to automatically request a free SSL certificate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve it from.
 This will have the application automatically handle certificate issuing and renewal.

 __Heads Up__
 {: .label .label-red }

-Using this feature will invalidate any port value that has been configured and will make Offen listen to both port 80 and 443.
+Using this feature will invalidate any port value that has been configured and will make Offen Fair Web Analytics listen to both port 80 and 443.
 In such a setup, it is important that both ports are available to the public internet.

 ### OFFEN_SERVER_CERTFICATECACHE
 {: .no_toc }

 Defaults to `/var/www/.cache` on Linux and MacOS, `%Temp%\offen.db` on Windows.

-When using the AutoTLS feature, this sets the location where Offen will be caching certificates.
+When using the AutoTLS feature, this sets the location where Offen Fair Web Analytics will be caching certificates.

 __Heads Up__
 {: .label .label-red }